 The Company has a credit facility with certain lending institutions.
-The credit facility has a term of four years through March 2015 and provides for a committed revolving credit line of up to \$300.0 million, in addition to a \$25.0 million term loan facility.
+The credit facility has a term of four years through March 2015 and provides for a committed revolving credit line of up to \$300.0 million.
 The commitment amount under the revolving credit facility may be increased by an additional \$50.0 million, subject to certain conditions and approvals as set forth in the credit agreement.
-No balances were outstanding under the revolving credit facility during the three and six months ended June 30, 2012 or 2011, respectively.

-The credit facility may be used for working capital and general corporate purposes and is collateralized by substantially all of the assets of the Company and certain of its domestic subsidiaries (other than trademarks and the land, buildings and other assets comprising the Company's corporate headquarters) and by a pledge of 65% of the equity interests of certain of the Company's foreign subsidiaries.
-Up to \$5.0 million of the facility may be used to support letters of credit, of which none were outstanding as of June 30, 2012 and 2011.
+The credit facility may be used for working capital and general corporate purposes and is secured by a first priority lien on substantially all of the assets of the Company and the assets of certain of its domestic subsidiaries (other than trademarks and the land and buildings comprising the Company's corporate headquarters) and by a pledge of the equity interests of certain of its domestic subsidiaries and 65% of the equity interests of certain of the Company's foreign subsidiaries.
+Up to \$5.0 million of the facility may be used to support letters of credit, of which none were outstanding as of March 31, 2014 and 2013.
 The Company is required to maintain a certain leverage ratio and interest coverage ratio as set forth in the credit agreement.
-As of June 30, 2012, the Company was in compliance with these ratios.
-The credit agreement also provides the lenders with the ability to reduce the borrowing base, even if the Company is in compliance with all conditions of the credit agreement, upon a material adverse change to the business, properties, assets, financial condition or results of operations of the Company.
+As of March 31, 2014, the Company was in compliance with these ratios.
+The credit agreement also provides the lenders with the ability to reduce the credit line amount, even if the Company is in compliance with all conditions of the credit agreement, upon a material adverse change to the business, properties, assets, financial condition or results of operations of the Company.
 The credit agreement contains a number of restrictions that limit the Company's ability, among other things, and subject to certain limited exceptions, to incur additional indebtedness, pledge its assets as security, guaranty obligations of third parties, make investments, undergo a merger or consolidation, dispose of assets, or materially change its line of business.
 In addition, the credit agreement includes a cross default provision whereby an event of default under other debt obligations, as defined in the credit agreement, will be considered an event of default under the credit agreement.

 Borrowings under the credit facility bear interest based on the daily balance outstanding at LIBOR (with no rate floor) plus an applicable margin (varying from 1.25% to 1.75%) or, in certain cases a base rate (based on a certain lending institution's Prime Rate or as otherwise specified in the credit agreement, with no rate floor) plus an applicable margin (varying from 0.25% to 0.75%).
 The credit facility also carries a commitment fee equal to the unused borrowings multiplied by an applicable margin (varying from 0.25% to 0.35%).
 The applicable margins are calculated quarterly and vary based on the Company's leverage ratio as set forth in the credit agreement.

-As of June 30, 2012, the \$25.0 million term loan was outstanding.
-The interest rate on the term loan was 1.7% and 1.5% during the three months ended June 30, 2012 and 2011, respectively, and 1.7% and 1.5% during the six months ended June 30, 2012 and 2011, respectively.
-The maturity date of the term loan is March 2015, which is the end of the credit facility term.
+In December 2013, the Company borrowed \$100.0 million under the revolving credit facility to partially fund the acquisition of MapMyFitness, Inc. The interest rate under the revolving credit facility was 1.5% during the three months ended March 31, 2014.
+No balance was outstanding under the revolving credit facility as of March 31, 2013.